markster70/M9-WP-Boilerplate/README.md

 - Classic Editor
 - Updraft Plus ( for cloning  / WP instance copying)

-### Activate the plugins after install
+#### Activate the plugins after install

 You will need to add a licence key for ACF Pro if you wish to have pro features within the plugin after install.

-Flexible content blocks are generally what we use for projects.
-We have left this repo as un-opinionated as possible for pre-defined fields.
+Flexible content blocks are generally what I use for projects.
+I have left this repo as un-opinionated as possible in terms of content.

 There is a sample component named text-block added for your use, and well as some global acf field that I use to clone to other components
 You will need to sync the ACF fields once ACF pro is installed to get those.

 #### Note the use of the acf-json folder for better performance and version control of ACF work

+##### Functions.php

 There are some sensible defaults in functions.php including nav menus, custom thumbnails and custom logo.